jdi-docs/jdi-light/source/includes/_tutorial.md

 }
 ```
 **Selenium:** (65(37) lines of code)<br/>
-We'll need to write two methods: `submit` and `check`.<br/>
+We'll need to write two methods: `submit` and `check`.

 Like with the Login Form, in order to manage different test data fed into the Contact Form we'll have to check values for `null`.
 We can avoid this check in only one case (for example, just fill all fields with `null` and save a few lines of code).<br/>
-Using a flexible approach, we need 43 + 22 = 65 lines of code.<br/>
+Using a flexible approach, we need 43 + 22 = 65 lines of code.

-We can improve this code by using a common method that clears and sends keys to an abstract WebElement: this will reduce our code to 55 lines.<br/>
+We can improve this code by using a common method that clears and sends keys to an abstract WebElement: this will reduce our code to 55 lines.

 If we remove `null` validations, it will make our methods less universal, but will save additional 18 lines and reduce the code to 37 lines for Form methods.<br/>

 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/sections/ContactForm.java" target="_blank">Selenium Contact Form code (97)</a><br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/sections/ShortContactForm.java" target="_blank">Short Selenium Contact Form code (69)</a><br/><br/><br/><br/><br/><br/><br/>